emgyrz/ar-templater/README.md

 const templater = require( 'ar-templater' )

 const arg = './path/to/config/file'
 // or
 const arg = { langDir: './langs', ... } // configuration object

-templater.build( arg ) // to compile all templates
+templater.build( arg[, callback ] ) // to compile all templates
 // or
 templater.start( arg ) // to start watcher for incrementals build. at start it will execute `build` function